douglas-j-bothwell/douglas-j-bothwell.github.io/docs/index.md

 * Extensive experience designing and writing entire doc sets from scratch.

-* Completed coursework includes Java, Python, REST APIs, Android, JavaScript, SQL, AWS, DevOps, and Kubernetes.
+* Completed coursework: Kubernetes Orchestration, Relational Databases and SQL Programming, Devop Technologies, Cloud Programming with AWS, Designing and Building REST APIs, Python for Programmers, JavaScript, Java, Android, C++, C#, and Go.

 ## Experience

 ### Moogsoft (2018-Present)

-* Currently the API writer for Moogsoft Observability Cloud.
-Work includes:

-   * Named an [Employee of the Quarter](https://www.linkedin.com/feed/update/urn:li:activity:6800049491429990400/?commentUrn=urn%3Ali%3Acomment%3A(activity%3A6800049491429990400%2C6801192805843791872)) for my revamp of the [Moogsoft API docs](https://api.docs.moogsoft.com/reference/overview)

-   * Edit Java code to update auto-generated Swagger files.

-   * Write guided "hello-world" code samples to onboard users to specific APIs (in progress).

-   * Test and review API specs for clarity, consistency, and usability.

-   * Reorganized swagger files in coordination with engineering director.

-   * Wrote Swagger conversion utility in Python that converts YAML files to JSON, organizes files by release number, and imports external schema referenced in swagger specs.

-* Wrote entire v1 doc set from scratch for Moogsoft Observability Cloud, which uses advanced AI-based algorithms to monitor, observe, filter, deduplicate, and correlate raw monitoring data into a single, interactive list of actionable incidents.
+* Currently the lead writer for Moogsoft's flagship product.
+Wrote entire v1 doc set from scratch for Moogsoft Observability Cloud, which uses advanced AI-based algorithms to monitor, observe, filter, deduplicate, and correlate raw monitoring data into a single, interactive list of actionable incidents.
 This doc set is now the centerpiece of https://docs.moogsoft.com.

+* Named an [Employee of the Quarter](https://www.linkedin.com/feed/update/urn:li:activity:6800049491429990400/?commentUrn=urn%3Ali%3Acomment%3A(activity%3A6800049491429990400%2C6801192805843791872)) for my revamp of the [Moogsoft API docs](https://api.docs.moogsoft.com/reference/overview).

+* Update Java codebase to update and improve auto-generated Swagger specs.
+Test and review API specs for clarity, consistency, and usability.
+Writing guided "hello-world" code samples to onboard users to specific APIs (in progress).

 * Manage the git repos and publishing processes for Tech Content group.
 Developed a fully-automated, end-to-end pipeline for publishing and updating docs using Python, bash, and REST calls.

-* Wrote, tested, and deployed demo utility in Python that
-   * Generates sample event and metric data based on parameterized randomization
-   * Supports customization of hostnames, metrics, events, and anomaly severity levels
-   * Sends generated data to Express ingestion API

-* Evaluated Jekyll as a possible publishing platform.
+* Evaluated Jekyll as a possible publishing platforms.
 Forked and modified a Jekyll doc theme and added Swagger UI functionality.
 Created a semi-automated pipeline to convert Moogsoft docs to markdown.

-* Evaluated Oxygen XML as a possible authoring tool

 * Evaluated Oxygen XML as a possible authoring tool.
 Created an XML repo that illustrates how to perform various tasks using DITA and Oxygen: define global variables, apply conditions to show/hide content, and publish output to HTML and PDF.